tristin/akka-sdk/samples/event-sourced-customer-registry-subscriber/README.md

 ## Designing

-To understand the Akka concepts that are the basis for this example, see [Designing services](https://docs.kalix. io/java/development-process.html) in the documentation.
+To understand the Akka concepts that are the basis for this example, see [Development Process](https://docs.kalix. io/java/development-process.html) in the documentation.

 The project `event-sourced-customer-registry-subscriber` is a downstream consumer of the Service to Service event stream provided by `event-sourced-customer-registry` project.